MSLNZ/GTC/docs/API/reporting_functions.rst

 Reporting functions
 ===================

-This module provides functions that facilitate the reporting of information about ``GTC`` results.
+This module provides functions to facilitate the reporting of information about calculations.

-The prefix :mod:`reporting` (or the alias ``rp``) is needed to resolve objects defined in this module.
+The shorter name ``rp`` has been defined as an alias for :mod:`reporting`, to resolve the names of objects defined in this module.

 .. automodule:: reporting
 	:members: